Professor Dorothy Keefe, PSM MBBS, MSc, MA, MD, FRACP, FRCP(Lon)

 Claire provides strategic leadership and direction to the agency, including throughout the development of the Australian Cancer Plan.

 Professor Vivienne Milch is Medical Director, at Cancer Australia.
-Professor Milch is also Medical Advisor to the Australian Commonwealth Department of Health and Aged Care on cancer screening policy, holds a Master’s degree in Health Policy and is an Adjunct Clinical Associate Professor in the School of Medicine, Sydney Campus at The University of Notre Dame, Australia and Professorial Fellow at the Caring Futures Institute at Flinders University in Adelaide.
+Professor Milch is also Medical Advisor to the Australian Commonwealth Department of Health, Disability and Ageing on cancer screening policy, holds a Master’s degree in Health Policy and is an Adjunct Clinical Associate Professor in the School of Medicine, Sydney Campus at The University of Notre Dame, Australia and Professorial Fellow at the Caring Futures Institute at Flinders University in Adelaide.

 Prior to joining Cancer Australia, Professor Milch was a General Practitioner and clinical researcher at the Garvan Institute of Medical Research, Sydney.